Skip to content

 You can contribute by submitting structured feedback using one of our GitHub Issue Forms.
 We currently support the following contribution types:

-• Report an error in the OntoUML or gUFO-based ontology
+• Report an error in HRIO OntoUML or HRIO gUFO/OWL

 • Request a new concept to be added to the reference model